-Welcome to Te Taumata Tukuwaro-kore for Waipapa Taumata Rau, the University of Auckland Net Zero Carbon Strategy which sets out our commitment to a net zero carbon future, where global warming is limited to $1.5^{\circ}$ C.
+Welcome to Te Taumata Tukuwaro-kore, the University of Auckland Net Zero Carbon Strategy which sets out our commitment to a net zero carbon future, where global warming is limited to $1.5\,^{\circ}$ C.

 This Strategy has been developed in conjunction with Te Rautaki Aronga Toitū, the University's Sustainability Strategy, responds to Taumata Teitei and its related enabling Strategies across the University and has an eight year horizon.
-Taumata Teitei, the University of Auckland's Vision 2030 and Strategic Plan 2025 presents our vision to 2030 as being internationally recognised for our unique contribution to fair, ethical, and sustainable societies.
+Taumata Teitei, the Universityof Auckland's Vision 2030 and Strategic Plan 2025 presents our vision to 2030 asbeing internationally recognised for our unique contribution to fair, ethical, and sustainable societies.
 Within the context of this vision, our purpose is to create globally transformative impacts through our distinctive strengths in world-leading research, scholarship, teaching, and collaborative partnerships, inspired by our unique position in Aotearoa New Zealand and the Asia-Pacific.